Save Millions With Marketability Testing

 Likert Scales ask participants to rank their opinions on a five- or seven-point scale ranging from “strongly agree” to “strongly disagree.”
 This creates a consistent structure to your survey which makes it easier to analyze results.
 And, your team can use feedback collection tools with this type of data to automate their reporting.
 Plus, most people are familiar with Likert Scales making your survey user-friendly for participants.

-4. Include demographic questions
+4. Include Demographic Questions

 Like with any other survey, you’ll want to know who’s participating and whether they fit your target audience.
 Just because a participant says they disliked your concept doesn’t mean your idea is bad.
 That participant may not be your ideal customer and therefore, isn’t interested in your offer.
 This makes it important to include demographic survey questions to determine if your idea will be effective with your customer base.